860–880 Lake Shore Drive: Design and financing

-Mies's next collaboration with Greenwald was at 860–880 Lake Shore Drive, facing Lake Michigan between Chestnut Street and Delaware Place.
-Northwestern University had formerly owned part of the site and still owned a parcel to the west.
-When the site of 860–880 Lake Shore Drive was acquired in 1948, Northwestern had agreed to sell their land on the condition that Lake Michigan remain visible from their other plot.
+After the Promontory Apartments, Mies's next collaboration with Greenwald was at 860–880 Lake Shore Drive.
+Northwestern University, the seller of the land, still owned a parcel to the west.
+When the site of 860–880 Lake Shore Drive was acquired in 1948, Northwestern had agreed to sell only if Lake Michigan remained visible from the other plot to the west.
 This requirement prompted Greenwald and his development partner—Robert Hall McCormick, the son of Robert R. McCormick—to plan two buildings on the site, rather than one.
 Greenwald and McCormick announced plans for two 25-story cooperative apartment towers at 860–880 Lake Shore Drive in April 1949.
 There would be 92 six-room apartments, 192 three-and-a-half-room apartments, and 25 studio apartments, along with 100 parking spaces.
-In contrast to the Promontory Apartments, the development would have a steel-and-glass facade, since the wartime steel shortage was no longer as severe.
+The development would have a steel-and-glass facade, since the wartime steel shortage was no longer as severe.
 The idea for a glass facade was attributed to McCormick.